-finding the right person with necessary skills and traits which will fit the team’s needs;
+finding the right person with the necessary skills and traits which will fit the team’s needs;

 a proper delegation of work, so that no one would be overloaded or feel left out;

-maintenance of information flow to make sure that everyone are on the same page.
+maintenance of information flow to make sure that everyone is on the same page.

 handling many unpredictable situations that you will get into.

 Yes, it is a handful, but it can be done!
 The real question is where to start?
 And what you should do to build a successful team that will create something new and exciting together?

 We have the same question, and we're trying to resolve it for quite some time.
 We have figured out a few useful tips along the way, and today we want to share it with you.
 Here are our secrets of successful team building, that we believe every company should bear in mind:

 When selecting your team members, keep in mind that IQ is not the only thing that matters.
 Instead of evaluating just how polished are his/her technical skills, check what kind of a person he/she is and how would they fit into the team.
 If you want your team members to be tolerant, communicative and sociable but also ready to help and praise each other, you should look up for this kind of people.